 Everything he does will succeed. –Psalm 1:1-3 ICB

 This verse isn’t specifically about joy, but I included it because it’s about not listening to the wicked.
 That’s where those voices in your head come from, the ones that say you’re not good enough, not righteous enough, not worthy.
-They’re wicked, and you must learn to ignore them if you’re really going to experience the true joy of the Lord.
+They’re wicked, and you must learn to ignore them if you’re really going to experience the true freedom of the Lord.
 (Easier said than done, I know it.
 I’m right there with you, sister.)

 Joyful are people of integrity,